SoerenHenning/cassandra-count-docker/README.md

 This is a Docker image for counting rows in a Cassandra table.
 It uses the great [cassandra-count](https://github.com/brianmhess/cassandra-count) command line tool by [brianmhess](https://github.com/brianmhess).

-Currently it only support setting the host and port of Cassandra instance as well as a table name to request and its correspodning keyspace.
-These parameters are set by environment variables.
+Currently it only supports to set the host and port of the Cassandra instance as well as the table name to request and its corresponding keyspace.
+These parameters are set via environment variables.
 Usage from Docker is as follows:

 ````bash
 docker pull soerenhenning/cassandra-count